Disclosure and Agreement for Certificates of Deposit

 B. Our Modification of the Agreement

 We reserve the right to modify this Agreement at any time and from time to time.
-Unless we are otherwise required by applicable law and regulation to provide prior written notice, we may modify the terms of this Agreement by conspicuously posting any notice of such modifications in the lobbies of our banking facilities, or by mailing a notice of such modifications to the address shown in our records, in either of which events, the modifications will be binding upon you.
+Unless we are otherwise required by applicable law and regulation to provide prior written notice, we may modify the terms of this Agreement by conspicuously posting any notice of such modifications in the lobbies of our banking facilities or on our website, or by mailing a notice of such modifications to the address shown in our records, in either of which events, the modifications will be binding upon you.
 Our ability to modify the terms of the Agreement includes the right to increase or decrease any fees, minimum balance/deposit requirements, or any other term or condition to which your account is or may be subject, as well as to establish new fees, requirements, terms or conditions.
-You agree that failure to close your account before the effective date of any such modification evidences your agreement to modification.
+You agree that if you do not close your account before the effective date of any such modification, you have accepted the modification to the Agreement.

 (back to top)